elmtree-askmo/cloudcannon-app/content/learn/chemistry/how-do-different-neutron-numbers-in-isotopes-affect-the-atomic-mass-of-an-element.md

 url: /learn/chemistry/questions/how-do-different-neutron-numbers-in-isotopes-affect-the-atomic-mass-of-an-element
 score: -1.0
 related_article1:
-    id: 167254
+    id: 167260
-    title: Describe the process of calculating atomic weight using percentage composition, with an example involving chlorine.
+    title: >-
+        What are the two main isotopes of chlorine and how do they impact its atomic weight?
     subject: Chemistry
-    url: /learn/chemistry/questions/describe-the-process-of-calculating-atomic-weight-using-percentage-composition-with-an-example-involving-chlorine
+    url: /learn/chemistry/questions/what-are-the-two-main-isotopes-of-chlorine-and-how-do-they-impact-its-atomic-weight
 related_article2:
-    id: 167260
+    id: 167253
-    title: What are the two main isotopes of chlorine and how do they impact its atomic weight?
+    title: >-
+        What role do naturally occurring isotopes play in determining atomic weight?
     subject: Chemistry
-    url: /learn/chemistry/questions/what-are-the-two-main-isotopes-of-chlorine-and-how-do-they-impact-its-atomic-weight
+    url: /learn/chemistry/questions/what-role-do-naturally-occurring-isotopes-play-in-determining-atomic-weight
 related_article3:
-    id: 167254
+    id: 167258
-    title: Describe the process of calculating atomic weight using percentage composition, with an example involving chlorine.
+    title: >-
+        How is the weighted average of atomic weight calculated, and why is it important?
     subject: Chemistry
-    url: /learn/chemistry/questions/describe-the-process-of-calculating-atomic-weight-using-percentage-composition-with-an-example-involving-chlorine
+    url: /learn/chemistry/questions/how-is-the-weighted-average-of-atomic-weight-calculated-and-why-is-it-important
 related_article4:
-    id: 167262
+    id: 167261
-    title: What is the definition of atomic mass units (AMU) and how do they relate to atomic mass?
+    title: >-
+        How does the percentage of chlorine isotopes in nature contribute to its atomic weight?
     subject: Chemistry
-    url: /learn/chemistry/questions/what-is-the-definition-of-atomic-mass-units-amu-and-how-do-they-relate-to-atomic-mass
+    url: /learn/chemistry/questions/how-does-the-percentage-of-chlorine-isotopes-in-nature-contribute-to-its-atomic-weight
 related_article5:
-    id: 167263
+    id: 167255
-    title: Why is the use of atomic mass units (AMU) important for consistency in chemistry?
+    title: >-
+        What are isotopes and how do they differ from each other?
     subject: Chemistry
-    url: /learn/chemistry/questions/why-is-the-use-of-atomic-mass-units-amu-important-for-consistency-in-chemistry
+    url: /learn/chemistry/questions/what-are-isotopes-and-how-do-they-differ-from-each-other
 ---

 &nbsp;